usnews/brightspot-cms/ui.md

 **Abstract Class**

 Referencing an abstract class, in this example a Link class, `public abstract class Link extends Content` will display the abstract class indented in the UI.
-See the Embedded section for more on such references.

 ![Abstract Class ](http://docs.brightspot.s3.amazonaws.com/abstract-class-ui.png)